 MISSISSIPPI RIVER

-The Mississippi River forms the 58 miles of the Kentucky/Missouri border, beginning at the confluence of the Ohio and Mississippi Rivers.
+The Mississippi River forms the 58 miles of the Ky/Missouri border, beginning at the confluence of the Ohio and Mississippi Rivers.
 It's a massive river, often more than 2 miles across.
 Summer is a great time to fish the Mississippi because the river generally runs at a moderate level.
 In early June, it might still be high from spring rains or even snow melt in the Ohio River watershed.
 As the month progresses, however, and even more so through the rest of summer, the river level normally will drop and stabilize.

 OHIO RIVER